This page will be regularly updated with answers to frequently asked questions from members.

 Will members be able to sync their system with AFCA’s new portal?
 Or extract data to use in their systems?

-Members will be able to download case documents shared via the new portal.
+Members will be able to download case documents shared via the new portals.

 System integration is not part of the scope for the initial portal launch.
-However, this may be something we consider for future releases.
+Managing any internal changes to processes or systems at your firm is a matter for each member.
+However, this may be something we consider for a future release.

 Accounts and roles